HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

  - Clicking on the dog house will spawn a cat (which you can change to a `Dog` in the config).
  - The cat will wander around patroling the dog house.
  - If a mouse comes near a cat, it may be spotted.
- - Clicking on the exit to despawn / respawn the scene works again.

 ## Polish